|

 think the poison will do him any lasting harm, though I do expect

-him to be unconscious for at least another twenty hours and then
+him to sleep for at least another twenty hours, and then to fall

-to fall into a healing sleep almost immediately after he recovers."
+into a natural, healing sleep almost immediately after he recovers."

 "But that creature is still on the loose," said Eowyn,